An overview of the latest in the OASIS LMF (Loss Modeling Framework) platform and a new video in our gallery.

-Oasis Loss Modelling Framework has been building an active community, which seeks to unlock and revolutionize the world of CAT modelling.
+Oasis Loss Modeling Framework has been building an active community, which seeks to unlock and revolutionize the world of CAT modeling.

 Excitement is building up for the second edition (7th overall) of the Insurance Data Science (former R in Insurance)!

 Mirai presenting TensorFlow Probability and Solvency Contagion Modeling at Insurance Data Science 2019 in Zurich.

 We are pleased to share that the 2019 OASIS LMF conferences will again take place in Zurich and London, just one week apart in the month of June.

 Mirai Solutions is proud to be one of the sponsors for this year’s edition of Insurance Data Science Conference.

 Mirai Solutions was invited to participate to the second 2018 OASIS LMF conference: “The good, the bad and the ugly”

 Insurance Data Science was held on 16 July 2018 at Cass Business School in London.

 We are sponsoring again the Insurance Data Science, formerly known as R in Insurance, on 16 July 2018 at Cass Business School in London.